-If you’re a new student joining us at the International Study Centre in Amsterdam or Groningen, you may have some questions about what it’s like to live and study in Holland.
+If you’re a new student joining the International Study Centre, you may have some questions about what it’s like to live and study in Holland.
 To help you plan for your arrival, we’ve put together a useful pre-arrival guide with information on what to do once you have confirmed your place, what to pack and much more.

 First day of term is Monday 18th September.
 You should arrive at the International Study Centre at 10am ready to start your Induction Programme.